 Competitors memorize and perform a published scene portraying either single or multiple characters.
-PROPS ARE NOT PERMITTED (any item is considered a prop: chair, floor, table, etc.).
+PROPS ARE NOT PERMITTED (any item is considered a prop: chair, table, etc.).
 In DUO, competitors may not make eye contact, nor touch.
 There will be a brief introduction to the piece near the beginning of the piece.

-- Time: up to 10 minutes - Time violations cannot place first (30 second grace period).

-- NO NOTES (PAPER OR DIGITAL) - Those using notes should not rank first in the round. - DUO Students do not touch or have eye contact except during the introduction. - Entertaining, characters clearly defined and differentiated, plot makes sense. - Your opinion on the topic should not influence the ranking.
+- Time: 8:30-10 minutes - Time violations (30 second grace period-10:30 can place first, 10:35 cannot), (deduct points for any significant deviation from optimal time frame). - NO NOTES (PAPER OR DIGITAL) - Those using notes should not rank first in the round. - DUO Students do not touch or have eye contact except during the introduction. - Entertaining, characters clearly defined and differentiated, plot makes - Your opinion on the topic should not influence the ranking.